lichess-org/lichobile/README.md

 You need to start a web server at `http://localhost:8080`.
 For instance:

-    $ npm install -g http-server
+    $ npm run serve

-    $ http-server .
+Will serve assets at `http://localhost:8080`.

-Once the server is running, browse to `http://localhost:8080/www
+Once the server is running, browse to [http://localhost:8080/www](http://localhost:8080/www).

 Be sure to [Toggle Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/) in your browser, or else you won't be able to click on anything.